Panic! Don't panic! Navigating the trade talk proves dicey

 NEW YORK (Reuters) - “Don’t overreact,” President Donald Trump’s chief economic adviser told investors on Wednesday, when U.S. stocks were deep in the red over worries about the administration’s plan for $50 billion of import duties aimed at China.

-Wall Street seemed to take heart from National Economic Council Director Larry Kudlow’s calming words in a Fox Business Network interview during his first week on the job, and the market turned itself around.
-The Dow Jones Industrial Average rallied more than 700 points from the day’s low.
+Wall Street seemed to take heart from National Economic Council Director Larry Kudlow's calming words in a Fox Business Network interview during his first week on the job, and the market turned itself around.
+The Dow Jones Industrial Average .DJI rallied more than 700 points from the day's low.

 That trust looked misguided a day later, when Trump - seemingly unbeknown to Kudlow - said he had instructed an additional $100 billion of tariffs to be imposed on Chinese goods.
 Equities swooned again, with the Dow dropping roughly 600 points.